 Hancock Gorge – Part 1: 135 meters, 10 minutes return

 The easy part of the hike ends at a ladder.
 If you climb down, you will proceed to part 2.

 Hancock Gorge – Part 2: 200 meters, 45 minutes return

-This is the best part of Hancock Gorge as it includes places know as Amphitheatre, the Spider Walk and Kermit’s Pool.
+This is the best part of Hancock Gorge as it includes places known as Amphitheatre, the Spider Walk, and Kermit’s Pool.
 I especially loved Kermit’s Pool which marks the end of the trail.
-The area beyond is class 6 and requires a special permission.

 Knox Lookout: 300 meters, 15 minutes return